 The texture is similar to a mashed potato but much less starchy and they do have a very mild cauliflower flavor (obviously).
 They’re naturally low carb and they’re rich and creamy.

+We love to cook cauliflower like mashed potatoes!
 To make sure your mashed cauliflower turns out perfectly, you’ll want to remove as much water as possible before mashing them.

 I cook and drain the cauliflower, slightly cool and then put it in a small mesh strainer in small batches.
 I press the cauliflower in the mesh strainer removing as much water as I can.
 Another option (if you don’t have a small mesh strainer) is to squeeze it with paper towels, again removing moisture.
 I don’t add cream or milk to this recipe, cauliflower has less starch than potatoes so removing liquid (instead of adding it) gives a better texture.